Skip to main content

 • format is currently informational only for normal commands; the implementation still returns JSON envelopes

-• visor --help and no-command invocation print plain-text usage instead of JSON
+• visor --help, visor -h, and no-command invocation print plain-text usage instead of JSON

 Direct action commands